Christopher Capossela is the chief marketing officer at Microsoft.

 What is Christopher C. Capossela's net worth?

-The estimated net worth of Christopher C. Capossela is at least $26.25 million as of May 12th, 2021.
-Mr. Capossela owns 87,703 shares of Microsoft stock worth more than $26,253,893 as of September 27th.
+The estimated net worth of Christopher C. Capossela is at least $23.35 million as of May 12th, 2021.
+Mr. Capossela owns 87,703 shares of Microsoft stock worth more than $23,347,416 as of July 7th.
 This net worth estimate does not reflect any other assets that Mr. Capossela may own.
-Learn More.
+Learn More about Christopher C. Capossela's net worth.

 How do I contact Christopher C. Capossela?